Police: Embattled NYPD officer fired gun at Atlantic Ocean - WTMJ

 NEW YORK (AP) — A New York City police officer who’s been arrested twice for alleged brutality was arrested again Sunday after police on Long Island say he fired a pistol into the Atlantic Ocean while off duty.

-David Afanador, 39, was carrying a loaded pistol and three loaded high-capacity magazines when officers investigating a report of shots fired in Long Beach saw him walking off the beach with three other people around 6:50 a.m.
+David Afanador, 39, was carrying a loaded 9mm Beretta pistol and three loaded 15-round capacity magazines when officers investigating a report of shots fired in Long Beach saw him walking off the beach with three other people around 6:50 a.m.
 Sunday, police said.

 Afanador was charged last year with putting a Black man in a banned chokehold while responding to a call at a Queens boardwalk.
 The NYPD suspended him without pay after that arrest and then placed him on restricted assignment.
 He was not authorized to carry firearms, police said.